Generalized Score Matching: Technical Details

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm::wald test}] We first show that the gradient of the score matching objective function in the vMF auto model is unbiased at the correct model.
 By the definition of score matching, $\bm{\theta}_0$ minimizes $d_{\rm SM}(\bm{\theta})$ and thus $\bm{W}\bm{\theta}_0=\bm{d}$.
-Note that the gradient of the score matching objective function in the vMF auto model gives
+Note that the gradient of the score matching objective function in the vMF auto model gives ${\rm E}( \hat{\bm{W}}\bm{\theta}-\hat{\bm{d}} )=\bm{W}\bm{\theta}-\bm{d}$.
 It can be readily seen that the gradient of the score matching objective function in the vMF auto model is unbiased at the correct model.

 Now, under the null hypothesis $H_0$, we have